kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars.md

 **A) Debates on Family and Love in China**

 - Glosser, Susan L. *Chinese Visions of Family and State, 1915-1953*.
 University of California Press, 2003.
-Ch 1, 4 [ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2069044)
+Ch 1, 4 [ebook](https://encore.st-andrews.ac.uk/iii/encore/record/C__Rb2069044) (P)

 **B) More on He Zhen**